 Present findings that often remain subjective and contestable

-How AI-powered video analytics eliminates subjectivity
+How AI-powered video analytics reduces subjectivity

 Automated evidence capture

-Instant incident detection: Live alerts for safety violations, unauthorized access, or potential theft
+Real-time incident detection: Live alerts for safety violations, unauthorized access, or potential theft

 Searchable archives: Find specific incidents in seconds rather than hours